 That’s why braces and orthotic devices (both prefabricated and custom) are such effective tools.
 By supporting weak or flat structures, shifting pressure away from aching tissues and joints, and even changing the way you walk, they help you get through your day without pain.

 Great news!
-We have made getting custom orthotics even easier and cheaper!
+We have made getting custom orthotics even easier and more affordable!
 While every pain case is different, one treatment that helps with so many different conditions is custom orthotics.
 If you are thinking about getting your custom orthotics, come in for an appointment that will save you money and treat you right the first time!
 You may have to wait a couple of weeks, but we know it will be worth it!

 Learn more about why custom orthotics may be right for you.
 Both new and existing patients qualify!

-Inserts, Orthotics, and Braces We Carry
+Inserts, Orthotics, and Braces We Carry at Our Lee's Summit Office

 There are many different wearable devices that can help you with your foot pain or gait abnormalities.
 Some of the options we offer include: